jcubic/cv/README.md

 make
 ```

-It use `inkscape` to generate pdf files for both pages and merge them into one file using `pdfmerge`.
+It use `inkscape` to generate pdf files for all pages and merge them into one file using `pdfmerge`.

 ### Requirement